corda/corda-docs-portal/content/en/interop-raw/interop-api/calling.md

 to a peer from other application network (Interoperability identity name and Interoperability group ID).
 The Corda service `InteropIdentityLookUp` allows to retrieve registered Interoperability identities, including their own Interoperability identity.
 The registration process is an administrative task.
-For more information, see [TODO link].
+For more information, see [Interoperability Administration and Identity Management Guide](../interop-admin).
 Developers can call the `lookup` method of the service by providing the `applicationName` as a parameter.
 The method will return the corresponding `InterOpIdentityInfo` containing the Interoperability member information: identity, associated with a particular X.500 name and the host network.